 Serena North is a retired GP Principal, Trainer and Appraiser who has worked in medical and dental adult education for many years.
 She is trained as an Institute of Leadership Management coach and has coached senior trainees and young consultants at critical points in their careers.
 She runs courses on supervision skills, consultation skills and communication skills and has taught colleagues to facilitate a particular approach to professional conversations called ‘Conversations inviting Change’.
 Serena is a freelance tutor on the Surgical Medical Education course for Imperial College and is currently helping to develop multi-professional learning groups in the South of England.

-Therese Shaw is an NHS Consultant Old Age Psychiatrist, having changed career from anaesthetics early on in training.
+Therese Shaw was an NHS Consultant Old Age Psychiatrist, having changed career from anaesthetics early on in training.
 She is an Institute of Leadership Management Executive Coach and previously worked as part of the London Deanery coaching team.
-She has had various educational roles with psychiatric and GP trainees over her career and is the current Supported Return To Training champion at her trust.
-She has worked both full-time and part-time in her consultant role.
-She has an interest in the well-being and work-life balance of trainees, as the NHS is rewarding but can be stressful at times.
+She has had various educational roles with psychiatric and GP trainees over her career and worked both full-time and part-time in her consultant role.